onap/vnfrqts-requirements/docs/Chapter5.rst

 provisioned in the new VM.
-However, this recommended approach also makes sure that a known public key is supplied (instead of having OpenStack generate a public/private pair to be saved and tracked outside of OpenECOMP).
+However, this recommended approach also makes sure that a known public key is supplied (instead of having OpenStack generate a public/private pair to be saved and tracked outside of ONAP).
 It also removes any access/ownership issues over the created keypair.

 The public keys may be enumerated as a VNF Orchestration Constant in the environment file (since it is public, it is not a secret key), or passed at run-time as an instance-specific parameters.
-OpenECOMP will never automatically assign a public/private key pair.
+ONAP will never automatically assign a public/private key pair.

 *Example (create keypair with an existing ssh public-key for {vm-type}